 Can Chiropractic Care Help Fibromyalgia Pain?

-Chiropractic care is very common in the treatment of fibromyalgia pain due to the fact that it may diminish pain levels, while simultaneously improving lumbar and cervical ranges of motion.
-Many people have discovered that a few adjustments to the spine and neck can very much ease the back pain, neck pain, and leg cramps that often go along with fibromyalgia.
-In addition, many people who experience fibromyalgia are also troubled by stenosis of the upper cervical spine, a condition where nerves become compacted leading to full body pain.
-If you are able to find a chiropractor whom is familiar with this syndrome, they can provide a proper adjustment so that the spine will no longer be as condensed, which can ease some of the chronic pain that is associated with fibromyalgia.
+Chiropractic care is a very common treatment for fibromyalgia pain due to the fact that it may diminish pain levels, while simultaneously improving lumbar and cervical ranges of motion.
+Many people have discovered that adjustments to the spine and neck can ease back pain, neck pain, and leg pain that frequently accompany fibromyalgia.

 How it works